 I think what I appreciated most about James, is that he treated my dog the way I treat her.
 You won't get that most places.

 But it doesn't stop there.
-Last night when we brought Bubbles home, we left in a rush, but James emailed me after we had already left, to let us know the last time she "did her business".
+Last night when I brought her home, I left in a rush, but James emailed me after I had already left, to let me know the last time she "did her business".
 Talk about going above and beyond.

 There's something to be said for businesses, started by individuals who love what they do, and are still an integral part of it.
 I wish there were more James' in the world.
 How James runs his business is how I try to run FolioHD.
 Go the extra mile.
 Do the right thing.
 Treat people how you would want to be treated.
 It's a lost art these days.
 But there are still the gems in the world.

 So next time you're traveling through NYC - or near Jersey City - with your pup, swing by Executive Dog Lounge.
 Because that's where pups are spoiled just as much as you do at home.